ritaturk/xenko-docs/manual/physics/static-collider.md

 6. Select the '+' icon behind 'Collider Shapes' and select 'Infinite Plane'

-Now you've created a static collide for the ground plane in the empty Game Studio project, which allows other physics objects to interact with.
+Now you've created a static collider for the ground plane in the empty Game Studio project, which allows other physics objects to interact with it.

 ## Static collider properties